Asia Society: Education

 The Asia Society's Education department has two primary objectives: one focusing on teaching and learning about Asia in the United States and the other on the expansion of US investments in international studies at the elementary and secondary school levels.

-International education generally encompasses the knowledge of other world regions, cultures and global issues; skills in communicating in languages other than English, working in global or cross-cultural environments and using information from different sources around the world; and values of respect and concern for other cultures and peoples.

 Policy

 The Asia Society houses two policy institutions.
 The Asia Society Policy Institute (ASPI), founded in 2014, is a think tank that works with policy-makers and experts in Asia.

 The Center on U.S.-China Relations was established in 2006 with a gift from Arthur Ross with the goal of helping to forge a more constructive bilateral relationship.
 The Center undertakes projects and events which explore areas of common interest and divergent views between the two countries, focusing on policy, culture, business, media, economics, energy and the environment.
 Orville Schell is the current director of the center.

+In 2018 the Center on U.S.-China Relations co-produced a report with the Hoover Institution, Chinese Influence & American Interests: Promoting Constructive Vigilance, which examined Chinese influence efforts across American institutions and called for what its authors termed constructive vigilance.
+The report was the subject of a panel discussion at Stanford University in February 2019.